DharmbirChoudhary/Custom-ListView-Adapter/README.md

 # Custom ListView Adapter
-Custom List with Adapter using model &amp; gson library In this example we used Custom list adapter with model and gson library to read json files.
+Custom List with Adapter using model &amp; gson library In this example we demonstrated Custom list adapter with model and gson library to read json files.
 Picasso is also used to show images in ImageView.

 Kindly click below for video

 [Custom ListView Adapter](https://www.youtube.com/watch?v=UMSdD05NVYQ)

 Please don't forgot to subscribe my youtube channel.
 Thank you.